Ard-Codder/AI-Backend-Playground/HOW_IT_WORKS.md

 ---

-**🎉 Project Complete!** You have successfully created a comprehensive, production-ready AI Backend Playground that demonstrates professional software development skills.
+**🎉 Project Complete!** You have successfully created a comprehensive, production-ready ML-Backend Playground that demonstrates professional software development skills.
 All planned phases (1-3) are fully implemented and ready for portfolio demonstration.

 **Key Achievement**: This project rivals commercial ML platforms in terms of architecture quality and implementation depth, while being completely custom-built to showcase your technical expertise.